 More than 20 million Americans have peripheral neuropathy, which can cause chronic pain, weakness, tingling, numbness and balance issues.
 Peripheral Neuropathy – a disorder of the peripheral nerves that affects the hands and feet – can be helped, and in some cases cured.

 For the best outcome, experience is key.
-The specialists of the Department of Neurology's Peripheral Neuropathy Center, at the University of Michigan Health System, have the experience, the newest treatments, and a multidisciplinary team to provide comprehensive, coordinated care.
-Our referral only Peripheral Neuropathy Center is a designated center of the Neuropathy Association – one of only several in the country.
+The specialists of the Department of Neurology at the University of Michigan Health System, have the experience, the newest treatments, and a multidisciplinary team to provide comprehensive, coordinated care.
+For patients with acquired neuropathy, our referral only Peripheral Neuropathy Center is a designated center of the Neuropathy Association – one of a select few in the country.
+For patients with inherited neuropathy, or Charcot- Marie-Tooth Disease (CMT), our CMT multidisciplinary clinic, a part of the international Inherited Neuropathy Consortium, offers the access to a neurologist, physical medicine and rehabilitation specialist, PT, OT, orthotics and genetic counseling, all in one visit.
 Our physicians are all board-certified subspecialists who are often called in for second opinions.

 - Diabetic neuropathy